epam/edp-keycloak-operator/docs/api.md

         <td><b>targetRealm</b></td>
         <td>string</td>
         <td>
           Deprecated: use RealmRef instead.
-TargetRealm is a realm name where client will be created.<br/>
+TargetRealm is a realm name where client will be created.
+It has higher priority than RealmRef for backward compatibility.
+If both TargetRealm and RealmRef are specified, TargetRealm will be used for client creation.<br/>
         </td>
         <td>false</td>
       </tr><tr>